hanada31/hanada31.github.io/index.md

 ## News

+July 2023: Two paper were accepted to ASE 2023!

-July 2023: One paper "ICTDroid: Parameter-Aware Combinatorial Testing for Components of Android Apps" was accepted to ASE 2023 Tool Track!
+July 2023: One paper was accepted to ASE 2023 Tool Track!

-June 2023: Our paper entitled "Variable-Strength Combinatorial Testing of Exported Activities based on Misexposure Predicting" was accepted to Journal of Systems & Software!
+June 2023: Our paper was accepted to Journal of Systems & Software!

 May 2023: I was invited to serve as a PC member for ISSTA 2024 (Research Track).